 Partial Hospitalization Treatment at Malvern Institute

 The partial hospitalization program we offer is unique for a number of reasons.
-Not only is it one of the highest quality programs of its kind in either the Philadelphia area or nationwide, it’s also been designed to complement our other programs as part of our Malvern 90-Day Model.
+Not only is it one of the highest quality programs of its kind in either the Philadelphia area or nationwide, it’s also been designed to complement our other programs as part of our Malvern Model of Care.

 Addiction is a disease that’s both physical and psychological.
 As a person develops a substance abuse problem, the substance changes the physical structure and functioning of the brain, but there’s a behavioral aspect to addiction, too.
 Over time, substance abuse becomes habitual and compulsive, making it even harder for a person to stop using alcohol or drugs.
 The Malvern Model is a graduated program that guides patients through our entire continuum of care, beginning with detoxification.
 Once the patient has detoxed, he or she will proceed through induction, which is our intake process during which the patient is paired with his or her primary therapist who will follow along on the entire process.
 Inpatient care follows induction and consists of our high-quality, evidence-based treatments and therapeutic techniques.
 Following inpatient care, we encourage patients to transition into partial hospitalization treatment.